National Law University, Jodhpur: Yuvardha

-This event is the university's biennial Inter Law College Sports fest organized by the Sports Committee since 2009, with many law universities from across India participating in this sports fest, the fifth edition of Yuvardha saw a participation of over 800 students.
+This event is the university's biennial Inter Law College Sports fest organised by the Sports Committee since 2009, with many law universities from across India participating in this sports fest, the fifth edition of Yuvardha saw a participation of over 800 students.
 The main highlight of the fest is that no first round matchup is an elimination round.

-As of May, 2022 the university has hosted six editions of this fest with the last one being Yuvardha VI which was hosted on September, 2019.
+As of December 2023 the university has hosted seven editions of this fest with the last one being Yuvardha VII which was hosted in October 2023.

 NH-65

-The Cultural Committee and the Academic Support and Literary Committee of NLUJ have been organizing this biennial Inter Law College Literary and Cultural Fest since 2010, this event derived its name from the location of the University on National Highway-65.
+The Cultural Committee and the Academic Support and Literary Committee of NLUJ have been organising this biennial Inter Law College Literary and Cultural Fest since 2010, this event derived its name from the location of the University on National Highway-65.

-As of May, 2022 the university has hosted five editions of this fest with the last one being hosted in October, 2018.
+As of May 2022 the university has hosted five editions of this fest with the last one being hosted in October 2018.

-Centre For Wellness And Counselling

-The centre was established to ensure the upliftment of mental well-being of the students, the same is done by providing free of cost confidential therapy sessions, special lectures and awareness sessions on the topic of mental health.